IN A NUTSHELL

 - Opportunities for engagement/cross-cultural exchange with local artists and audiences

-- Emerging to Mid-Range professional, dedicated, working artists and makers with a deep commitment to their practice and to advancing the mission of The Arts Warehouse.
+- Emerging to Mid-Range professional, dedicated, working artists and makers with a deep commitment to their practice and to advancing the mission of Arts Warehouse.

 - Artists must be U.S. citizens or permanent residents over 18 years of age.

 - Work in most mediums will be considered.
 Those working with toxic materials, hazardous machinery, etc. may not be considered due to limitations within the building; please contact us with questions within those realms before applying.

 - Residents must be ready to enjoy working in an open studio setting where the public is able to interact with the artist during public hours.
 They must work in the studio a minimum of 15 hours per week during public hours and First Fridays.
-Other times may be requested by the Arts Warehouse.
+Other times may be requested by Arts Warehouse.